1,000+ Opportunities

 Priority for travel support should be given to members of underrepresented groups as well as faculty and postdocs at PUIs and minority serving institutions.
 If awarded, RCSA will work with the organizer to craft any necessary details in the award letter to help with institutional policies regarding allowable expenses.

-Based on current listing details, eligibility includes: Current Cottrell Scholars and Holland Awardees who wish to organize regional meetings at their institutions open to a broad cross-section of the Cottrell Scholar community.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Current Cottrell Scholars and Holland Awardees who wish to organize regional meetings at their institutions open to a broad cross-section of the Cottrell Scholar community.
+Confirm the full requirements in the official notice before applying.